Winter hiking tips: expert hacks for cold weather walks

 Use zip ties

-Fiddling with zippers on your jacket, pockets and backpack can mean you keep having to take your winter gloves off, which can be dangerous in subzero temps.
+Fiddling with zippers on your jacket, pockets and backpack can mean you keep having to take your best hiking gloves off, which can be dangerous in subzero temps.
 Attach zip ties to any of your frequently accessed zippers to make it easier to open and close them with your gloves on.

 On a related note, it’s also helpful to wear gloves rather than mittens if you are going to be fiddling with gear a lot, so that you can easily move your fingers.